GSI-HPC/ltsm/README.md

 build ltsmfsd and lhsmtool_tsm : no
 build test suite               : yes
 ```
 and the console client *ltsmc* as well as the *fsdlib* are built only.
-For building also the Lustre Copytool thus make sure the Lustre sources
+For building also the Lustre Copytool thus make sure the Lustre header files
 and the Lustre library `liblustreapi.so` are available and the paths are correctly specified e.g.
 ```
-./autogen.sh && ./configure CFLAGS='-g -DDEBUG -O0' --with-lustre-src=/usr/local/lustre-release LDFLAGS='-L/usr/local/lib' --with-tsm-headers=/opt/tivoli/tsm/client/api/bin64/sample --enable-tests
+./autogen.sh && ./configure CFLAGS='-g -DDEBUG -O0' --with-lustre-src=/usr/local/include/lustre LDFLAGS='-L/usr/local/lib' --with-tsm-headers=/opt/tivoli/tsm/client/api/bin64/sample --enable-tests
 ```

 If *required* TSM and *optional* Lustre header files and libraries are found the following executable files are provided: